gwilku/jscan-docs/jeep/jl.rst

 ESS - Engine Start/Stop System
 ==============================

-.. warning:: ESS settings **will not work** on their own and require a small hardware change.
+.. warning:: ESS settings **will not work** on their own.
+A small hardware change si required and the warning light for ESS **will remain**.

 To successfully disable the ESS you will need to complete **both** changes below: